egueiros/nx_rn_next_monorepo/README.md

 ✨ **This us a boilerplate workspace that uses [Nx](https://nx.dev) and includes a [React Native](https://reactnative.dev) and a [Next.js](https://nextjs.org) that has been setup to be used with [RN Web](https://necolas.github.io/react-native-web)**   ✨

+This repo is meant to be instructional as well, therefore the work has been broken down in branches so you can see incremental updates.

 ## Branches

-This repo is mean to be instructiona as well.
-Therefore the work has been broken down in branches so you can see incremental updates.

 Checkout the `step3` branch for the final result.